How To Clean a Pool Filter Cartridge

 Be sure to clean your pool filter cartridge system as part of your pool winterization process.
 It's easy if you follow these steps.

 In most parts of the U.S., winter means the end of outdoor pool enjoyment.
 Proper pool winterization involves testing and balancing pool chemicals.
 You’ll also need to clean your filters as part of periodic winter maintenance.
+Baking soda is a common agent used to maintain the pool.

 There are three main types of pool filtration systems: sand, dichotomous earth (DE) and cartridge.
 While all have their pros and cons, cartridge filtration systems are generally regarded as effective and easy to maintain with minimal technical know-how.